Last updated August 13th 2021

 The whole of Portugal is subject to minimum safety measures and the government has produced detailed guidelines for various sectors in order to protect workers and the public.

-Face masks are obligatory in taxis, public transport and indoor establishments including restaurants (not when you’re at the table) and hotels, although you won’t need to wear one in your own room, just in public spaces.
+Face masks are obligatory in taxis, public transport and indoor establishments including restaurants, when they reopen, (not when you’re at the table) and hotels, although you won’t need to wear one in your own room, just in public spaces.

 Whenever you enter an indoor establishment, e.g. museum, shop, tourist information centre, you’ll be expected to sanitise your hands.
 If you can pay by card, or even better, ‘contactless’, do so.

-You don’t ‘have’ to wear a face mask outdoors, unless it’s not possible to maintain the 2-metre distance from other people but in busy public places, it is recommended, especially in busy streets.
+You have to wear a face mask outdoors, unless it’s possible to maintain the 2-metre distance from other people.